ktenman/portfolio/README.md

 ### Cache 🚀

-Redis, an in-memory data store, is used as a caching layer to improve data retrieval performance.
+Redis, an in-memory data store, is a caching layer to improve data retrieval performance.
 Frequently accessed data, such as instrument details and portfolio summaries, is stored in the cache, reducing database queries and enhancing responsiveness.